Chrissy Teigen Says John Legend & Kelly Clarkson Burned ‘All Original Versions’ Of ‘Baby, It’s Cold Outside’

 A NEW VERSION of #BabyItsColdOutside!
 A welcome update or "PC Culture run amok and destroying everything great in the history of music?" (????).
 You decide.
 Check out my new track w/ @KellyClarkson!
 Updated lyrics co-written with @NatashaRothwell.
 Listen and download, link in bio. #ALegendaryChristmas

-After Legend told Vanity Fair that he and co-writer Natasha Rothwell changed the lyrics of Baby, It’s Cold Outside to reflect modern times, Dean Martin’s daughter Deana blasted the rewrite of her late father’s classic holiday song and said Legend had no business altering it.
+After Legend told Vanity Fair that he and co-writer Natasha Rothwell changed the lyrics of the song to reflect modern times, Dean Martin’s daughter Deana blasted the rewrite of her late father’s classic, saying Legend had no business altering it.

 The original lyrics to the famous duet have the female singer saying she “ought to say no, no, no” as her suitor pressures her to stay at his place.
-In the new version, Legend sings to Clarkson: “It’s your body and your choice.”
+In the new version, Legend sings to Clarkson, “It’s your body and your choice.”